KaykyL/Netflix-like-page/README.md

-# This is just an HTML page that tries to emulate the Netflix interface, the purpose of this page is to serve as an exercise..
+# This is just an HTML page that tries to emulate the Netflix interface, but, with a diferent end.
+The purpose of this page is to serve as an exercise.